MAARK/code-config/README.md

 [![badge][badge]][npm-repo]

-Recommended base [ESLint] configuration intended to use at Maark's JavaScript projects.
+Maark's recommended base [ESLint] configuration projects.
 It extends from [Airbnb] base configuration and uses [Prettier] to format the code.

 ## Usage